CodeRichBob/Pitches-App/README.md

 ## Known Bugs

-- Functionality did not work as expected
+- Some functionalities eg 'like comment' did not work as expected but can be improved.

 ## Contact Information